Overview

 options available to IPG Advisors customers is limited.

-IPG Advisors pays referral fees to persons or entities for the referral or introduction of advisory
+IPG Advisors can pay referral fees to persons or entities for the referral or introduction of advisory

 clients to the Firm.
 There is no differential in the fees charged to the client by IPG Advisors